mindspore-lab/mindone/mindone/tools/safety_checker/safety_check.md

 ## Usage
-You can use the checkers in your image generation pipelines.
-It is by default included in `text_to_image.py` for checking the safety of stable diffusion outputs.
-In addition, you can test the checkers on saved images or videos. please run,
+You can incorporate the checkers into your image generation pipelines.
+By default, they are included in `text_to_image.py` for evaluating the safety of stable diffusion outputs.
+Additionally, you have the option to test the checkers on saved images or videos.
+Please execute the following command:

 ### Image Safety Check